piegope/doc/docs/en/server/dgw/server-configuration.md

 It is possible to download an [.msi](https://devolutions.net/gateway/download) file to install {{ en.DGW }} on an offline {{ en.DVLS }}.
 {% endsnippet %}

-4. If default values don't work for your environment, enter the desired settings.
+4. If default values do not work for your environment, enter the desired settings.
     1. ***HTTP Listener***: HTTP(s) port to reach the Gateway.
 (7171 is default)
     1. ***TCP Listener***: port used for the RDP sessions.
 (8181 is default)
 1. Click ***Ok***.